 - Slopes with mass planting preferably 1:4 to 1:3.
 Must be maintained and shouldn't interrupt pedestrian desired travel lines

 - Slopes > 1:3 (ground surface stabilisation will be required)

 - Slopes > 1:2 (retaining walls will be required).

 All pedestrian ramps across the campus are to comply with the access requirements as set out in the Building Code of Australia building regulations and Australian Standard (AS) AS 1428 Design for access and mobility - General requirements for access - New building work suite of standards.

 As part of the Campus Master Plan a number of vehicle and pedestrian access pathway maps have been developed to direct the forward planning of facilities on the campus.
 Any new facilities and buildings are to take into consideration and support these access pathways.

-- Vehicle access to buildings, through the campus and to construction sites will be restricted in line with the University Campus wide Traffic transport and parking policy, as agreed with MQP.
+- Vehicle access to buildings, through the campus and to construction sites will be agreed by Macquarie University Property..

 - Authorised construction and delivery vehicles will be issued with temporary entrance permits.

 The core business hours of the Macquarie University Campus are 7:00am – 10:00pm on weekdays and

 8:00am – 6:00pm on weekends.
 A number of services and functions such as essential services, security and the Computer Operations Room operate continuously while others such as research laboratories can only be deprived of services for short periods of time by arrangement with advanced notice.